 A single malt double act

-Whiskey is one of those rare products that spans the pricing scale from the most affordable to the peaks of luxury.
+Whisky is one of those rare products that spans the pricing scale from the most affordable to the peaks of luxury.
 Designing packaging and branding for products from the same distillery, but those that reflect both ends of the spectrum can be a challenge.

 Nude Brand Creation, a London-based agency, has unveiled designs for two whisky brands’ premium offers.
 Whisky branding relies on heritage, craftsmanship and storytelling to impart the right kind of characteristics on each individual product and to differentiate the many distilleries around the world.